system-zero/system-zero/src/data/semantics/Language.md

   # this should throw an error, and it should terminate execution of the current
   # interpreter instance, with an error constant less than zero (a zero value
   # indicates success).

   # The interpreter in that case, it should print (to the standard error by default),
   # a message that will explain the error, and then it should try to print the
   # error line and with some lines offset, that raised the error.

   # All errors should propagated internally, from the current error point, back
   # to the very first function that started the evaluation.
 There is no kind of
   # exception handling.
 There are some thoughts, that the only thing that can
-  # be supported probably and has some sence and it has imo, it is a mechanism
+  # be supported probably and has some sence, it is a mechanism that could pause
-  # that could pause execution to the try breaking point and then to provide
+  # execution to the try breaking point and then to provide an interactive session.
-  # an interactive session.
-At any that try point, the state has to be saved
+  # At that try point, the state has to be saved first.
+The mechanism will have
-  # first.
-The mechanism will have to expose internal information, about values
+  # to expose internal information, about values or for evaluation parsing points
-  # or for evaluation parsing points or function bodies.
-And finally it has to
+  # or function bodies.
+And finally it has to support an interactive session, with
-  # support an interactive session, with options to abort, debug or even to...
+  # options to abort, debug or even to... re-evaluate, by providing even the failed
-  # re-evaluate, by providing even the failed function with a new body.
-  # This for sure worths some invenstment.
+  # function with a new body.
+This worths some invenstment.
 ```

-# loadfile syntax and semantics:
+# imclude syntax and semantics:

-  loadfile ("fname")
+  include ("fname")

   If `fname` is not an absolute path, then it is relative to the current
   evaluated unit.
 If that fails, then it is relative to the current directory,